jhsoftware/SimpleDNS-Docs/docs/df_cache.md

 The cached DNS records are then used to locate information faster for following DNS requests.

-By default, cached DNS records are stored until they time-out based on their [TTL](df_ttl.md).
+By default, cached DNS records are stored until they time out based on their [TTL](df_ttl.md).

 Most DNS servers will not cache a DNS record for more than one week.
 This is also the default in Simple DNS Plus, but you can change this through the "Maximum cache time" option.